jeffersonvivanco/HTTP_Notes/pub_priv_ca.md

 I now have 3 files: dev.mergebot.com.key (the private key), dev.mergebot.com.csr (the certificate signing request), and dev.mergebot.com.crt (the signed certificate).
-I can now configure my web server with the private jey and the certificate.
+I can now configure my web server with the private key and the certificate.
 For any other dev sites, we can just repeat this last part of creating a certificate.
 No need to install any new certificates on any of my devices.
 Much better.